lijiaocn/fabric-docs-annotation-zh/source/glossary.rst

 Genesis Block
 -------------

-The configuration block that initializes a blockchain network or channel, and also serves as the first block on a chain.
+The configuration block that initializes the ordering service, or serves as the first block on a chain.

 .. _Gossip-Protocol: